 The Company is broadly exposed to credit risk, liquidity risk and market risk (fluctuations in exchange rates, interest rates and price risk) as a result of financial instruments.

 Board of Directors have the overall responsibility for the establishment, monitoring and supervision of the Company's Risk Management framework.
 The Board has set up a Risk Management Committee, for this purpose, which is responsible for developing and monitoring the risk management policies.
-The Company has an established Risk Management Policy that outlines risk management structure and provides a comprehensive frame work for identification, evaluation, prioritization, treatment of various risks associated with different areas of finance and operations.
+The Company has an established Risk Management Policy that outlines risk management structure and provides a comprehensive frame work for identification, evaluation, prioritisation, treatment of various risks associated with different areas of finance and operations.

-The company has a centralized Treasury function which is responsible to undertake appropriate measures to mitigate financial risk in accordance with the policies and procedures formulated by the Board.
+The company has a centralised Treasury function which is responsible to undertake appropriate measures to mitigate financial risk in accordance with the policies and procedures formulated by the Board.
 Hedging transactions are undertaken by a team with appropriate skills and experience in consultation with an external expert.
 The Company does not trade in derivatives for speculation.

 ii) Market Risk